What credit score is needed to refinance your mortgage?

 Credit score minimum: Generally 700 or higher

 Jumbo loans are a type of non-conforming loan, so they don’t have to adhere to many requirements, including the conforming credit score minimum of 620.
-Because you’re taking out much more money with a jumbo loan, however, you’ll still need a good credit score, often 700 or higher.
+Because you’re taking out much more money with a jumbo loan, however, the minimum credit score needed to refinance into one of these loans is higher — often 700 or above.

 Credit score for FHA refinance